oheneadj/qrcode-generator/README.md

-# QR Code Generator | Project 1 of 7 in 7 Projects in 7 Days Challenge
+## QR Code Generator | Project 1 of 7 Projects in 7 Days Challenge

 This is Project 1 in my 7 Projects in 7 Days Challenge.
 I use these challenges to help me improve my coding skills by building realistic projects in the shortest possible time.